HypeCodeTeam/backend-ai-rules/README.md

 ## Usage

-After installation, the files are automatically copied to your project root via Symfony Flex recipes.
-No additional configuration needed.
+After installation, the files are automatically copied the AGENTS.md to the root of your project.

 ## Requirements

 - AI agent that handle AGENTS.md
 - PHP 8.1+
-- Symfony 7.1+

 ## License